 Role of the Panel

 The Panel will review the flood modelling undertaken for the Inland Rail project and Inland Rail reference designs against national and state engineering requirements as well as industry best practice guidelines.
 In Queensland there are a total of 21 flood models.

-The Panel does not have any statutory, or regulatory powers under either Commonwealth or Queensland legislation.
+The Panel does not have any statutory, or regulatory powers under either Australian or Queensland legislation.
 It is an advisory body and will not make decisions or recommendations regarding approvals for the Inland Rail route or alignment.

 To find out more about the Panel's role and scope please refer to the Panel's Terms of Reference.

-The 5 members of the expert panel were appointed in June 2020.
+The 5 members of the expert Panel were appointed in June 2020:

 - Mark Babister, Chair – Managing Director, WMAwater

 - Tina O’Connell – Principal Engineer, Hydrology and Hydraulics, HDR

 - Ferdinand Diermanse – Expert Researcher, Deltares

 - Steve Clark – Managing Director, Water Technologies